laravel/docs/cashier-paddle.md

         $trialEndsAt = $user->trialEndsAt('main');
     }

-You may also use the `onGenericTrial` method if you wish to know specifically that the user is within their "generic" trial period and has not created an actual subscription yet:
+You may use the `onGenericTrial` method if you wish to know specifically that the user is within their "generic" trial period and has not created an actual subscription yet:

     if ($user->onGenericTrial()) {
         // User is within their "generic" trial period...